U.S. tariffs threaten livelihoods of Spain's olive-farming families

-PORCUNA, Spain, Oct 17 (Reuters) - A double whammy of U.S. import tariffs kicking in on Friday and a recent steep drop in global olive oil prices is threatening the subsistence of thousands of families in southern Spain who fully depend on “liquid gold”, as the oil is known here.
+PORCUNA, Spain (Reuters) - A double whammy of U.S. import tariffs kicking in on Friday and a recent steep drop in global olive oil prices is threatening the subsistence of thousands of families in southern Spain who fully depend on “liquid gold”, as the oil is known here.

 The southern Andalusia region is home to the world’s largest olive oil industry, accounting for about half the global output.

-U.S. President Donald Trump’s administration imposed 25% import tariffs on several European agricultural products, including Spanish olive oil, as part of WTO-authorised countermeasures in a long-running spat over subsidies to planemaker Airbus.
+U.S. President Donald Trump’s administration imposed 25% import tariffs on several European agricultural products, including Spanish olive oil, as part of WTO-authorized countermeasures in a long-running spat over subsidies to planemaker Airbus (AIR.PA).

 “I don’t get it why an agreement that politicians have with Airbus has to be paid by olive farmers.
 I just don’t understand,” 54-year-old Pablo Casado, who has grown olives for 40 years, told Reuters.